Johann Ernst Hanxleden

+Arnos Pathiri lived in St. Francis Xavier Forane Church, Velur and is said to have written Puthen Pana, a poem which deals with the life of Jesus Christ.
+He also established Pazhayangadi Church, which is a church under St. Francis Xavier Forane Church, Velur.
+He is also very prominent in Pazhuvil.

+One theory suggests that Arnos Pathiri escaped from St. Francis Xavier Forane Church, Velur due to some locals who were trying to kill him.
+A woman worker in a toddy shop overheard and reported this to Arnos, leading him to escape from the church and go to Pazhuvil, where he eventually died.

 Early life

 Johann Ernst Hanxleden was born at Ostercappeln, near Osnabrück, in Lower Saxony, Germany in 1681.
-While studying philosophy at his home town of Osnabruck, he met Wilhelm Weber, a Jesuit priest to whom he volunteered for service in India as a part of the then Jesuit mission in Malabar.
+While studying philosophy at his home town of Osnabrück, he met Wilhelm Weber, a Jesuit priest to whom he volunteered for service in India as a part of the then Jesuit mission in Malabar.
 On 30 October 1699 he set out on a long journey to India, along with Wilhelm Weber and another Jesuit priest, Wilhelm Meyr, travelling through present day Italy, the Ottoman Empire, Syria, Armenia, and Persia to reach Surat (of present-day Gujarat), India on 13 December 1700.
 During the journey, he entered into a novitiate and proceeded to Goa where there was a large community of Jesuits.